-- Have adequate numbers of facilities available to patron/public only based on the capacity - Ensure that all bathrooms and sinks have hand wash, paper towels and a suitable waste disposal container available - Include hand sanitiser stations at entries to offices and areas where handwash is not practicable - Purchase additional protective equipment disposable gloves for workers - Have 2 different first aid treatment areas with adequate PPE for first aider/s, - 1 for general sprains and cuts etc. - the other for a person demonstrating flu type symptoms, include disposable masks in the treatment area for the patient to wear - List high touch areas for the event areas and design a cleaning programme (if using a cleaning contractor consult with them in regard to high touch area management) - Ensure a reasonable supply of cleaning products are available for general cleaning/high touch cleaning and if required sanitising incident related area/s.
+- Have separate event staff only facilities in back of house areas - Have adequate numbers of facilities available to patron/public only based on the capacity - Ensure that all bathrooms and sinks have hand wash, paper towels and a suitable waste disposal container available - Include hand sanitiser stations at entries to offices and areas where handwash is not practicable - Purchase additional protective equipment disposable gloves for workers - Have 2 different first aid treatment areas with adequate PPE for first aider/s, - 1 for general sprains and cuts etc. - the other for a person demonstrating flu type symptoms, include disposable masks in the treatment area for the patient to wear - List high touch areas for the event areas and design a cleaning programme to target these areas for an hourly clean (if using a cleaning contractor consult with them in regard to high touch area management) - Ensure a reasonable supply of cleaning products are available for general cleaning/high touch cleaning and if required sanitising incident related area/s.